 However, Oculus Quest servers are not available in all countries.
 In that case, you can use a VPN to avoid geo-blocks, make your Internet connection secure, and improve your online privacy.

-Although it runs the Android operating system which supports native VPN clients in the Google Play Store, Oculus Quest doesn’t have native VPN support.
+Although it runs the Android operating system which generally supports native VPN clients in the Google Play Store, Oculus Quest doesn’t have native VPN support.

 But you can still fix this problem and install a VPN on Oculus Quest by following our simple instructions below.
-Additionally, check out the 5 best VPNs for this VR gaming system.

 Can you install a VPN on Oculus Quest 2?